 Writing Consultant Training Courses

-All undergraduate consultants take English 3930 or Honors 4810.
-The training courses are open to all students who have successfully completed an intensive writing course and are interested in learning more about writing while helping others.
+All undergraduate consultants take English 3930.
+The training course is open to all students who have successfully completed an intensive writing course and are interested in learning more about writing while helping others.

 These courses meet regularly for the first four weeks.
 During the fifth week, students schedule two additional hours to consult during the remaining weeks of the semester and the course meets for one hour less a week.
 Students are also mentored by experienced consultants.

 Students receive a grade at the end of the semester that assesses their academic work for the course as well as their professional commitment to consulting.
 Professionally, consultants are expected to be on time, respectful of students and faculty, supportive of all writers and attentive to the needs of others.
 Writing consultants must adopt the best practices of consulting as introduced by the faculty in University Writing Services.